open-contracting/deploy/docs/develop/troubleshoot.rst

 You can also experience this issue if anyone changes the hostnames in the ``salt-config/roster`` file.

-Unless you :ref`increase verbosity<increase-verbosity>`, you won't see this message, and ``salt-ssh`` will appear to hang.
+Unless you :ref`increase verbosity<increase-verbosity>`, you won't see this message, and ``./run.py`` will appear to hang.

-To fix this, simply connect to the server using SSH, then re-run the ``salt-ssh`` command, for example:
+To fix this, simply connect to the server using SSH, for example:

 .. code-block:: bash

    curl --silent --connect-timeout 1 live.standard.open-contracting.org:8255 || true
    ssh root@standard.open-contracting.org

+Then, re-run the ``./run.py`` command.

 .. note::